 5 Mother’s Day Gift Ideas You Can Make Yourself

 She's given up sleep, warm meals, and daily showers.
-She can't remember the last time she had a day to herself or went out with friends and she doesn't mind because taking care of her family is the only thing that really matters to her these days.
-The sound of her little ones calling out, “mommy!” is the sweetest sound she's ever heard and she melts as they snuggle themselves into her body.
+She can't remember the last time that she had a day to herself or went out with friends but she doesn't really mind because taking care of her family truly is what brings her joy.
+The sound of her little ones calling out, "mama!" is the sweetest sound she's ever heard and she melts when they snuggle themselves into her body.
 She's their protector, their hero, their nurturer.

-Mother's Day is on Sunday, May 14th and if you haven't decided what yo give your mom, or the woman you love as a mom, how about giving her something homemade?
+Mother's Day is this coming Sunday, May 13th and if you haven't decided what to give your mom, or the woman you love as a mom, how about something homemade?

-I can't speak for all moms, but I can tell you that this mom melts over thoughtful homemade gifts- they’re by far my favorite gifts of all.
-Our friends at She Knows have offered some simple to make Mother’s Day gifts that you can make on your own or have your kids help you make for mom.
+I can't speak for all moms, but I can tell you that this mom melts over thoughtful homemade gifts which are by far my most favorite gifts of all.
+Our friends at She Knows have offered some simple-to-make Mother’s Day gifts that you can make on your own or have your kids help you make for mom.

-I think most of can think back to a time in our childhood when we climbed the stairs with a tray in hand, shakily balancing juice and eggs for mom on Mother's Day.
+I think most of can remember a time during our childhood when we climbed the stairs with a tray in hand, shakily balancing juice and eggs for mom on Mother's Day.
 Why not keep that tradition alive either by surprising your mom with breakfast in bed or asking your own kids to serve you breakfast in bed?
-I’ll never forget my first Mother's Day because my husband made me pancakes that spelled out " I <3 mom: and it was so special.
+I will never, ever forget my very first Mother's Day because my husband made me pancakes that spelled out " I <3 mom" and it was so special.

-My husband and son did this for me last year and I've loved being able to keep a bag in my car on days when I haven't had a chance to eat because I'm running all over the place, but really need to refuel.
+My husband and son did this for me and I've loved being able to keep a bag in my car on days when I haven't had a chance to eat because I'm running all over the place, but really need to refuel.
 All you need to do to make this is to mix granola and dried fruit and maybe some nuts and even chocolate chips unless you know mom is going to stash this in her car.
 In that case, leave the chocolate chips out because they'll melt into a big mess.

-Mamas don't get much sleep, but for the short time that she does, why not give her something fancy to wear?
+Mom don't get much sleep, but for the short time that she does, why not give her something fancy to wear?
 You can take a plan sleep mask and jazz it up by using glue and glitter paint to attached little jewels- but just do it on one side.
 Sharp objects don't feel so great against the eyelids.
 Oh, and you can find a sleep mask at most dollar stores.